 - If your door is under an overhang and heavily shadowed, lean toward a colour that is ‘slightly brighter’/more colourful so that the shadows don’t swallow it up

 - If your door gets extreme bright sunshine on it, don’t be afraid to pick a colour that is a tad darker and a tad brighter than you think you need.
 Extreme natural light can wash out a colour

 Not sure which front door colour is best for you and your home?

-Check out my BUDGET FRIENDLY E-design and Colour Consulting Packages
+Check out my E-design and Colour Consulting Packages

 Kylie M Interiors Virtual and E-design, Online Paint Color Consulting.
 Based in Nanaimo BC Vancouver Island and serving the whole darned World!